English Version of the VIN Inspection Process

 Note: If the vehicle was originally manufactured with airbags, all airbags must be replaced prior to the inspection.

-We do inspect ORV’s but not to certify them for use on the road.
+We do inspect ORV’s but do not certify them for use on the road.
 This is a service your local mechanic or dealership can provide.

 Please call your local VIN Office, if you are a licensed dealer and need multiple inspections.